 The urban expansion of land uses can take place in five general forms:

 - Infilling.
-New developments are set in areas that were previously unused or being redeveloped to new uses.
-Brownfield redevelopments are a good example of urban expansion opportunities on sites that have lost their economic significance, such as old industrial sites or abandoned terminals (waterfronts or rail yards).
+New developments are set in previously unused or redeveloped areas for new uses.
+Brownfield redevelopments are a good example of urban expansion opportunities on sites that have lost their economic significance, such as old industrial sites, abandoned terminals (waterfronts or rail yards), and shopping malls.

 - Extension.
 A standard form of expansion where land use is a development directly adjacent to existing land uses.
 New infrastructures such as streets and utilities are expanded from the existing network.

 - Linear development.
-Similar to extension, but in this case, the expansion is shaped by an existing corridor of circulation such as a highway or a transit line (subway, light rail).
+Similar to extension, but in this case, the expansion is shaped by an existing circulation corridor such as a highway or a transit line (subway, light rail).
 It directly takes advantage of the accessibility offered by the transport infrastructure.
-In some cases, the development is the rationale to expand an existing corridor.

 - Sprawl.
 A standard form of suburban development taking advantage of scattered lots.
-Each developer is taking advantage of an existing plot of land without much consideration of the existing urban pattern.
+Each developer is taking advantage of an existing plot of land without considering the existing urban pattern.

 - Large-scale projects.
 The setting of a large infrastructure project such as a new port, airport, industrial zone, logistics zone, or intermodal rail terminal consumes a large amount of land.
-Its operational rationale is often very different from the existing landscape so the level of integration to existing land uses is problematic.
+Its operational rationale is often very different from the existing landscape, so the level of integration to existing land uses can be limited.
+These projects often act as the impetus for new surrounding developments.